Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/concepts.md

 For more information and a complete list of Kubernetes Objects, refer to the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/).

+> \[!TIP\]
+> To get an understanding of all the resources definitions available in your cluster, you can execute `kubectl api-resources -o wide`
 ______________________________________________________________________

 #### Security Contexts